caocscar/hsip-deduplication/README.md

 2. Change directory to the folder where the python script `hsip_rollupid.py` and **Excel** file resides.
 For example, `cd C:\Users\caoa\Desktop\HSIP`
 3. Run the program with some input arguments.
-For example, `python hsip_rollupid.py --filename "my file.xlsx"`
+For example, `python hsip_rollupid.py --filename "myfile.xlsx"`.
+Try to avoid spaces in the filename.
+Use an underscore instead.
-4. The program will create an output file by append `_rollupid` to the end of the filename.
+4. The program will create an output file by append `_processed` to the end of the filename (my file_processed).

 ## Example
 Here is a sample command line which uses all the available keyword arguments.